Your SDG&E Solar Bill Basics

 There may be times when your renewable system generates more energy than you need.
 This typically happens in the winter, when you don’t use much air conditioning, or if you’ve installed a system that’s larger than your current energy needs.
 If your system generates more energy than you use, the excess will be sent out to the grid, and you’ll receive generation credit.
 Generation credit accrues throughout each Net Energy Metering 12- month cycle.
 At the end of each 12 months, you’ll get a “true-up” bill for any remaining balance.
 You can use your generation credit toward this balance.
 Then your credit balance will reset to zero for the subsequent 12- month cycle.
 To make the most of your credit, residential NEM customers have options for paying your monthly bill.

 As a residential NEM customer, you can pay your bill in full each month, but you also have the option to pay your bill only in part, as long as you pay off your balance by your annual anniversary date*.
 If you’d like to take advantage of this option, be sure to turn off automatic payments.
 This allows you to build up a balance, for example in the winter when you’re likely to use the most grid energy because your solar system is taking in less sunlight and heat.
 Then, in the summer, if you’re earning generation credit, you can use them to pay off your balance, or at your annual “true-up” bill.
-Since you’ll start receiving a separate gas bill, remember to turn your automatic payments back on for gas, if you choose to turn them off for electric.
+You’ll start receiving a separate gas bill with your current account settings intact.
+In other words, if you’ve had automatic payments, paperless bills, and alerts and subscriptions set up, you’ll also have them on your new gas account.

 *Please note that VNM, commercial, and NEM Aggregation customers will still need to pay in full monthly.